 TeamViewer Client Configuration

 The TeamViewer client will use an embedded browser for the identity provider authentication by default.
-If you would prefer to use the default browser of the operating system, you can change this behavior via the following registry key:
+If you prefer to use the default browser of the operating system, you can change this behavior:

 HKEY_CURRENT_USER\Software\TeamViewer\SsoUseEmbeddedBrowser = 0 (DWORD)